 An elective course in the Pediatric Nursing Specialty Program, this course is intended to provide students with additional clinical practice.
 The course learning intentions, learning activities, and evaluation strategies are established once the student and the course tutor have determined what a student’s learning needs are.
 The course may be used to provide novice pediatric nurses with additional time to focus on the basics, or it may be used to provide clinical practice in an area not addressed in the required clinical courses.

-Below is one offering of NSPE 7900 for the Spring/Summer 2022 term.
+Below is one offering of NSPE 7900 for the Winter 2023 term.

 - 12 weeks

 - CRN 41212